IBM/istio-intro/SETUP.md

 ### Demo Preparation

-Run the following commands from the scripts directory
+Run the following commands from the scripts directory or simply run the [setup script](./setup.sh)

 - Start minikube